Awmax001/Awmax001/README.md

 ## 👨‍💻 About Me

 - 🎓 I'm a **Computer Science** student with a strong passion for **Network Engineering** and infrastructure design.
-- 🔭 I'm currently working on building **The Living Existence Network (LEN)**.
-- 💡 Exploring and developing projects in areas like **Hand Gesture Recognition** and secure microservices.
-- 🌱 I’m constantly learning about advanced networking protocols, Docker automation, and system resilience.

 <br/>

 ## 🚀 Portfolio & Featured Projects